griddb/python_client/README.rst

 GridDB Python Client Library built using SWIG
 ==============================================

-GridDB (https://github.com/griddb/griddb_nosql) is a highly scalable NoSQL database best suited for IoT and Big Data.
+GridDB (https://github.com/griddb/griddb) is Database for IoT with both NoSQL interface and SQL Interface.
 This is Python Client Library for GridDB.

 Installation